ArenaHernandez/MNIST-Handwritten-Digit-Recognition/README.md

-# Neural network for predicting MNIST digits
+# Handwritten Digit Recognition using Neural Networks

+## Overview
+This repository contains a Python implementation of a neural network model for recognizing handwritten digits from the MNIST dataset.
+The model is built using TensorFlow and Keras.

 ## Explanation
 - The model consists of a Sequential container to which layers are added sequentially.